readium/webpub-manifest/contexts/default/README.md

 ## Collections & Series

-A Web Publication Manifest may indicate that it belongs to one or multiple collections/series.
+A Web Publication Manifest <span class="rfc">may</span> indicate that it belongs to one or multiple collections/series.

 `collection` and `series` behave the same way, the most straightforward way to indicate that a publication belongs to a collection/series is through a simple string: